 Typically, the process for making a claim is:

-Submit your claim through your insurer’s app, website, or email
+Submit your claim through your insurer’s app or website.

 Some providers will also want evidence of your TGA approval, which your prescriber can provide.
 Occasionally, providers will ask you or your doctor to complete additional forms before purchasing the medication.
-And we have seen some insurers ask for a dispensing history from your pharmacy, but that is rare.
+We have even seen some insurers ask for a dispensing history from your pharmacy, but that is rare.

 Mostly, it’s vital that you know what your insurer needs before you purchase your medication, so you don’t get any nasty surprises.
-So review your policy, and when in doubt, ask.
+So review your policy and, when in doubt, call the insurer and ask.